Guns & Moses

-Guns & Moses (formerly titled Man in the Long Black Coat) is a 2025 American crime thriller film written by Nina Davidovich Litvak and Salvador Litvak, directed by Salvador Litvak and starring Mark Feuerstein, Neal McDonough, Dermot Mulroney and Christopher Lloyd.
-It premiered in the 2024 Los Angeles Jewish Film Festival and was released theatrically on July 18, 2025 by Pictures From The Fringe and Concourse Media.
+Guns & Moses (formerly titled Man in the Long Black Coat) is an American crime thriller film written by Nina Davidovich Litvak and Salvador Litvak, directed by Salvador Litvak and starring Mark Feuerstein, Neal McDonough, Dermot Mulroney and Christopher Lloyd.
+It premiered in the 2024 Los Angeles Jewish Film Festival and was released theatrically on July 18, 2025, by Pictures From The Fringe and Concourse Media.

 Premise

 A beloved rabbi in a high desert town becomes an unlikely gunfighter after his community is violently attacked.